Pat Walshe: Life and career

 Pat Walshe was born as Patrick Walshe, on July 26, 1900, in New York City.
 Living his early years in Brooklyn, Walshe had a form of restricted growth, and as a result never grew to be taller than 3'11".

 Walshe began performing in vaudeville shows and circuses at a young age.
 He made his first Broadway appearance in 1908 in Lew Fields's production of The Girl Behind the Counter, where he played "Thompkins", part of a quartet of comical waiters.
 In 1909, he went on to perform in The Midnight Sons alongside little actor Irwin Emmer.
-Emmer and Walshe appeared as a pair of birds, making this one of Walshe's earliest appearances an animal.
+Emmer and Walshe appeared as a pair of birds, making this one of Walshe's earliest appearances as an animal.
 Shortly after, he appeared in the Ringling Brothers Circus, run by the famed Ringling Brothers.
 He also appeared alongside 'The Rising Generation', a vaudeville family act, featuring a young Eddie Quillan.

 In following years, Walshe appeared in the cabaret revue Hell at the Folies-Bergère, and later was reunited with Lew Fields for Bunty, Bulls and Strings, where he played "Mr MacGregor", a Scottish farmer.
-He performed as a clown with the Barnum & Bailey Circus at Madison Square Gardens in 1912.
+He performed as a clown with the Barnum & Bailey Circus at Madison Square Garden in 1912.
 In 1913, Walshe heard that the American Play Company was producing Within the Law, with an entire cast of dwarf actors, and he wrote to them hoping for a part.
 The same year, he appeared in the Broadway production A Good Little Devil, starring Mary Pickford, where he played the roles of a gnome called "Huggermunk", and of a squirrel.
 Subsequently, Walshe appeared in Winthrop Ames' production of Snow White and the Seven Dwarfs, once again with Irwin Emmer.
 He subsequently spent time with the Frank A. Robbins Circus and the following year he appeared, alongside Irwin Emmer and several other dwarf actors, at the 'Toyland' exhibit of the Panama–Pacific International Exposition.

 Walshe made his motion picture debut in 1915, in the Lew Fields comedy Old Dutch.
 He reprised his role from The Girl Behind the Counter from five years previously.
 The waiters' quartet had been popular with audiences, so Fields reunited them all for his comedy film produced by World Films.

 Many of Walshe's performances included playing animals, particularly monkeys and apes.
 Eventually he began to specialize in monkeys.
 This gained him popularity on the vaudeville circuit, where he appeared in shows such as Lew Fields' and Joe Weber's Reunion show.
 Appearing in many variety shows, Walshe earned prominence for his performances and received the nickname 'the Monkey Man'.
 His performances were known for their meticulous attention to detail.
 He made many visits to zoos to study primate behaviour, and could faithfully mimic their physicality and sounds.
 A zookeeper he befriended allowed him to enter the apes' cages to spend time closer to them.
 His performance was so realistic that, when wearing his costume, he was allegedly able to convince a particular chimp that he was an ape, scaring it.